Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 As with any band, they are very much identity & brand focused.
 Their image and how it is portrayed is of high importance.

-To ensure a unique and a cohesive brand centric identity thoughout the website,\
+To ensure a unique and a cohesive brand centric identity throughout the website,\
 I used a custom colour palette, produced bespoke artwork and incorporated complementary iconography.
 The artwork created was further incorporated into the merchandise being sold, via the [Merchandise Page](https://asdub.github.io/yellow-lemon-MP1/merchandise.html).